How do I report an incident?

 Contact Public Safety and Security at (636) 949-4911.

-All Lindenwood employees are responsible employees, if they are notified of an incident of sexual misconduct they are required to report it to the Title IX Coordinator.
+All Lindenwood employees are required to report known instances of Sexual Harassment to the Title IX Coordinator.

 If I report an incident who will contact me after I report?

-The Title IX Coordinator will reach out to any person making a report of sexual misconduct.
-They will obtain any available additional information about the report and reach out to the individual(s) affected by the sexual misconduct.
+The Title IX Coordinator will reach out to any person making a report of Sexual Harassment.
+They will obtain any available additional information about the report and reach out to the individual(s) affected by the Sexual Harassment.

 If I have experienced sexual misconduct, what happens after I report it to the university?

-The university wants to ensure anyone who has experienced sexual misconduct feels safe.
-The Title IX Coordinator will reach out to the person effected by the sexual misconduct and request a meeting to review the university’s policies and procedures and ensure you are aware of resources on and off campus that may be available to you.
+The university wants to ensure anyone who has experienced Sexual Harassment feels safe.
+The Title IX Coordinator will reach out to the person effected by the Sexual Harassment and request a meeting to review the university’s policies and procedures and ensure they are aware of resources on and off campus that may be available to them.

 What types of behavior are covered under Lindenwood’s Sexual Misconduct Policy?

-Sexual assault, sexual harassment, sexual exploitation, relationship violence (dating/domestic violence) and stalking are all forms of sexual misconduct and are all prohibited under the Policy.
-Please see pages 6-9 of the Policy for the definition of each type of prohibited conduct.
+Sexual Harassment includes quid pro quo sexual harassment, hostile environment sexual harassment, sexual assault, domestic violence, dating violence and stalking.
+All prohibited under the Policy.
+Please see pages 2-4 of the Policy for the definition of each type of prohibited conduct.